May 22, 2026

 Follow these steps to meet common personal loan requirements and improve your chances of qualifying:

-1. Find out your credit score: You can pull your credit report from the three credit bureaus.
-Usually, a lender will prefer a credit score higher than 670.
+1. Find out your credit score: You can pull your credit report from the three credit bureaus and check your scores for free online.
+Usually, lenders prefer a credit score of 670 or higher.

 2. Review your income and DTI ratio: Most lenders like to see stable income and also a DTI lower than 36%.